Redundancy Notice Fill out the template

 A collective redundancy situation means that 20 or more employees are going to be made redundant within any 90-day period.
 In a collective redundancy situation, an employer must follow a specific process which will include:

-There are certain situations where a redundancy will automatically considered to be unfair, meaning that an employee may have grounds to bring a claim in the Employment Tribunal.
+There are certain situations where a redundancy will automatically unfair, meaning that an employee may have grounds to bring a claim in the Employment Tribunal.
 A redundancy notice will be automatically unfair if an employee has been selected for redundancy because:

 • they have been on jury service